sbmthakur/project_SM/README.md

 This project is a simulation for ward management in hospitals.
-The project takes 26 patients and allocates wards to them.
+The project takes 100 patients and allocates wards to them.
+The purpose of this simulation is to decide how many operation theaters with doctors of different levels of expertise.
+Every ward has doctors with different level of expertise which affects the time of the operation.
+The simulation provides an idea about how the hospital will work.